An Insider’s Guide to Chicago’s Dog-Friendly Places

 It’s hard owning a pup in the city.
 Not only do you have to make sure you’re living in a dog-friendly place with enough space for them to wander while you’re at work, but you also need to remember to take them for walks amid your busy schedule.
 This makes it extra complicated when you’re also trying to have a complete social life since pets have restrictions on where they can roam alongside people.

 But don’t despair yet!
 Luckily, Chicago is dog-friendly enough for you to hang out with your pooch outside of the park.
-There are a handful of places where you can grab a drink and a meal with your best friend without any problems at all.
+There are a handful of dog-friendly restaurants, bars, beaches, patios, and places in Chicago where you can grab a drink or meal with your best friend without any problems at all.

 There were so many options to choose from, but these are our personal favorites.
 Hit up these dog-friendly bars, restaurants, places, and activities in Chicago this week!

 This dog friendly brewery and patio in Chicago serves delicious beer, can also bring your doggo along without issues.

 No cats.
 But definitely dogs.
 Ten Cat Tavern in Chicago includes a dog friendly patio that makes it feel like home.
 This tavern includes artwork strung about and cozy armchairs resting conveniently by a fireplace.
 All that’s left is for a cute puppy to climb onto your lap and fall asleep.